-If you’re staying more than 1 night and want to eat out, there are plenty of options.
+If you’re staying on a night when the restaurant is closed (Sun-Tue), there are plenty of options for eating out.
 The other jewel in Edinburgh’s culinary crown is Restaurant Martin Wishart, on Leith’s upwardly mobile waterfront (there’s a cheaper brasserie, too).
 Also well worth trying are Ondine, a seafood restaurant perched above the Royal Mile, and Mark Greenaway at 12 Picardy Place.

 - Restaurants nearby